ScolahTechnolgies/scolahtechnologies.github.io/_team/kendeh-malike.md

 ---

 Computer Engineer, KNUST with 7 years experience as Enterprise solution lead for DreamOval.
-He also consulted for Andela and the World Bank
+He also consulted for Andela, the World Bank and other companies.

+Kendeh.